The moment AI finishes your app

 - Development: your laptop.
 Breaks allowed.

-- Staging: a copy of production that your team can test against before shipping.
-Breaks occasionally.
+- Staging: a copy of production your team can test against before shipping.
+Breaks now and then.

 - Production: the real one.
 Real users, real money, no breaks.

-A healthy deploy workflow: push to a branch → automatic staging
+A healthy flow: push to a branch, automatic staging deploy,

-deploy → eyeball it → merge to main → automatic production deploy.
+eyeball it, merge to main, automatic production deploy.

 The Vercel shortcut

-Vercel is worth a separate mention because it turns the whole deploy
+Vercel deserves its own mention because it turns the whole

-chapter into three clicks.
-Push your code to GitHub, connect the repo
+deploy chapter into three clicks.
+Push your code to GitHub,

-to Vercel, merge to main — live on the internet, HTTPS included,
+connect the repo to Vercel, merge to main — live on the

-For Next.js / React apps, it's the path of least resistance.
-For more complex backends (long-running servers, GPU workloads, big database migrations), Vercel is the wrong answer and Fly.io or Railway or a proper AWS setup are better.
-Use the tool that fits the shape of your app, not the most-hyped one.
+For Next.js or React apps, it's the path of least resistance.
+For heavier backends (long-running servers, GPU jobs, big database migrations), Vercel is the wrong answer.
+Fly.io, Railway, or a proper AWS setup fit better.
+Pick the tool that fits the shape of your app, not the most-hyped one.

 The security gap every vibe coder hits

-Here is the paragraph most "deploy your first app" tutorials omit.
+Here's the paragraph most "deploy your first app" tutorials skip.

 DATABASE_URL=postgres://....
 That file sits at the root of your